adarsh8081/Website_ey/design_guidelines.md

 ---

-This design system balances startup innovation with healthcare professionalism, creating a trustworthy yet approachable platform for MedIntel.AI.
+This design system balances startup innovation with healthcare professionalism, creating a trustworthy yet approachable platform for Praedo AI.